Sanky22/octanet_october/README.md

-# octanet_october
+# NovusHaus_16-09-23
-This is a furniture store landing page where you can find most unique furnitures.
-This landing page is made by using html, css and js.
+Learn how to create a stunning and responsive E-Commerce landing page from scratch using HTML, CSS, and JavaScript!